How long has it been since the last time you did a complete inventory and analysis of your content?

 Sometimes it’s the channels the content was published on.
 Other times it’s a mixture of things such as the author, timeframe of publication, and/or the content type.

-Don’t be afraid to try new content types as long as you’re willing to measure its effectiveness through regular auditing.
+Don’t be afraid to try new content types, as long as you’re willing to measure their effectiveness through regular auditing.